TKleanthousT/stanley_cbp/docs/architecture.md

   Front-page description, license, and contribution guidelines.

-Other files such as `bump_version.py`, `.gitignore`, `dist/`, and `stanley.egg-info/` are support files created during development and packaging.
+Other files such as `bump_version.py`, `.gitignore`, `dist/`, and `stanley_cbp.egg-info/` are support files created during development and packaging.

 ---

-## Inside the `stanley` package
+## Inside the `stanley_cbp` package

-The `stanley/` package is split into logical pieces.
+The `stanley_cbp/` package is split into logical pieces.
 File names and exact boundaries may change over time, but the roles are:

 - **Configuration and paths**